DamianRogowski-DR/Chicago-Crime-Analytics-SQL-Tableau/README.md

   * Which districts or communities have the lowest reported crime rates?
 Which community is the safest?

 ## Data Preparation
-I gathered all the data used in this task from the (Chicago Data Portal)[https://data.cityofchicago.org].
+I gathered all the data used in this task from the [Chicago Data Portal](https://data.cityofchicago.org).
 This analysis is based on data set [Crimes - 2001 to Present](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data) I've applied a filter on the site to download data ranging from January 1, 2020, at 12:00:00 AM to December 31, 2024, at 11:45:00 PM.
 The mapping of the area was pulled from [chicago Community areas](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/chicago-Community-areas/m39i-3ntz).